Most salon owners are not trying to buy "AI" or "an answering service" in the abstract.

 That is one reason Smith.ai still offers virtual receptionist plans with 100% live North America-based agents on top of its AI-first offering.

-They are often strongest when every call truly needs a human touch.
+They are often strongest when every call truly needs a human touch from the first second.

 What an AI receptionist usually does best